saleandro/songkick-wp-plugin/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.9.3

-This plugin lets you display upcoming events for a Songkick user, artist, venue, or metro area on your WordPress blog.
-It can be used as a widget or shortcode.
+This plugin lets you display upcoming events for a Songkick user, artist, venue, or metro area on your WordPress blog, as a widget or shortcode.

 == Description ==